 Ann is a member of the Board of Directors of the Grand Canyon Conservancy in Arizona and of Puentes de Salud in Philadelphia, PA.

 Ann is fluent in Spanish and conversational in French.
 She resides in the greater Philadelphia area with her husband and a menagerie of critters, with frequent visits from 3 grown children, their mates and adorable 2 granddaughters (so far!).
 She enjoys travel, hiking, cooking, yoga, horseback riding, indigenous cultures and a really good book.

 Marlene L. Olshan

-Marlene has been recognized for her community leadership: she is a recipient of the “Connector” award from Leadership Philadelphia, acknowledging her as a top leader in the region for exemplifying high quality leadership and concern for the common good; The Humanitarian Award from B/Nail Brith, Philadelphia, in 2009 and again in 2016, and the Advocacy Award from the Center for Civil Rights.
+Marlene currently serves on the Board of Directors for the Human Rights Campaign Foundation and the Mayor’s Fund for Philadelphia and has been recognized in the past for her community service.
+She is a recipient of the “Connector” award from Leadership Philadelphia acknowledging her as a top leader in the region for exemplifying “high quality leadership and concern for the common good”.
+In both 2009 and 2016 she received the Humanitarian Award from B’Nai Brith Philadelphia, and is also the recipient of the Advocacy Award from the Center for Civil Rights.